TT-33-Use-My-Tech-Stuff/backend-node/README.md

 //TODO//

-- create role column in users table, renters and rentee's
-- build out tech endpoints
+- build out tech endpoints and models
 - deploy DB via heroku
 - add endpoints and models to filter out renters
+- add a GET user by id
+- add a PUT user by id
+- add a DELETE user by id
+- add a GET tech by id
+- add a PUT tech by id
+- add a DELETE tech by id